-- The service engages with change programmes so that investment and resource meets identified priorities.
-In respect of infrastructure, Digital Services will invest in up to date cloud-based technologies including 'Azure' cloud technologies, improved telephony and mobile systems, WEB and share-point and improved wireless.
-In terms of applications Digital Services is looking to rationalise the number of systems through investment in replacement of legacy corporate systems and improved integration between systems notably the WEB and Intranet. - 3.52 The Capital Programme also identifies £18.2 million over the next ten years of unallocated investment which has been set aside to meet the costs of current pipeline projects and programmes currently being progressed through the Outline Business Case gateway.
+- £4 million The service engages with change programmes so that investment and resource meets identified priorities.
+In respect of infrastructure, Digital Services will invest in up to date cloud-based technologies including 'Azure' cloud technologies, improved telephony and mobile systems, WEB and sharepoint and improved wireless.
+In terms of applications Digital Services is looking to rationalise the number of systems through investment in replacement of legacy corporate systems and improved integration between systems notably the WEB and Intranet. - 3.53 The Capital Programme also identifies £44 million over the next ten years of unallocated investment which has been set aside to meet the costs of current pipeline projects and programmes currently being progressed through the Outline Business Case gateway.
 These include initial estimated funding for the Mid Wales Growth Deal and investment in our Digital Powys Programme.

-Draft Treasury Management Strategy
+Treasury Management Strategy

-- 3.53 A draft Treasury Management Strategy which is included within the attached Appendix F which sets out how the Council will ensure that it has enough funding available to fund its revenue and capital requirements and an appropriate strategy for borrowing and investing for the financial year 2020-21 and details the expected activities of the Treasury function. - 3.54 The Treasury Management Strategy and Annual Investment Strategy is recommended to Full Council for approval in February.
+- 3.54 The Treasury Management Strategy which is included within the attached Appendix F which sets out how the Council will ensure that it has enough funding available to fund its revenue and capital requirements and an appropriate strategy for borrowing and investing for the financial year 2020-21 and details the expected activities of the Treasury function. - 3.55 The Treasury Management Strategy and Annual Investment Strategy is recommended to Full Council for approval today.